cmakelib/cmakelib-component-storage/README.md

   + [Variable templates](#variable-templates)
 * [Bug reports, feature requests](#bug-reports-and-feature-requests)

-Mechanism for storing and retreiving build dependencies like CMake modules, build scrips, build resources etc.
+It is a mechanism for storing and retreiving build dependencies like CMake modules, build scrips, build resources etc.

 [CMake-lib] storage read dependencies from `CMLibStorage.cmake` file stored in